 I wrote King of Ithaka, Dark of the Moon, and The Stepsister's Tale because I always wonder about the "secondary" characters in a book.
 What did Cinderella's stepsisters think of her?
 Were they really mean and ugly?
 Somehow I don't trust someone who says that her stepmother is cruel and her stepsisters are mean and ugly and they make her do all the work.
 It might be true, but someone else might see things differently!
 So I wrote those books to figure out what the secondary characters might think.

 Will you write a sequel to Anna of Byzantium?
 What about The Sherlock Files?

 No and no. I'm not curious about Anna any more, and if I wrote more mysteries, my detectives would be a bit older.
 It got hard figuring out how they could do all the things they needed to do in order to solve their mysteries!

-I did, however, write a companion novel (not really a sequel) to Cold in Summer.
+I did, however, write a companion novel (not really a sequel) to Cold in Summer, called On Etruscan Time.
 The main character (Ariadne's younger brother, Hector) gets involved in time travel to an ancient village in Italy where he has to right an old wrong without influencing the present.
-It's called On Etruscan Time.

 How long does it take you to write a book?